-Several workshops are offered throughout each semester and include topics such as study skills, problem solving skills, decision making skills, parenting skills, test taking skills, career planning, financial aid information, time management, stress management, job search and interviewing techniques, resume writing, goal setting and motivation techniques.
+Several workshops are offered throughout each semester and include topics such as study skills, test taking skills, career planning, financial aid information, time management, stress management, job search and interviewing techniques, resume writing, goal setting and motivation techniques.

 Students can participate in computer assisted occupational inventories, job interviews, assertiveness training, and activities designed to encourage positive attitudes toward success.
 The program is also designed to help individuals identify and work toward their career potential.
-Services offered by the Carl Perkins Program are of no charge to the students.
+Services offered by the Carl D. Perkins Grant Fund are of no charge to the students.

-Limited funds are available to provide reimbursement to qualified career and technical education students for child care or transportation if they enroll at Hill College and meet specific requirements.
+Limited funds are available to provide reimbursement to qualified career and technical education students for child care, transportation, or books/supplies if they enroll at Hill College and meet specific requirements.
 (Child care must be provided by a licensed or registered day care facility.)
-Call 254/659-7500 on the Hill County Campus or 817/760-5500 on the Johnson County Campus for details.
+Call 254/659-7650 on the Hill County Campus, 817/760-5650 on the Johnson County Campus, or 817/295-7392 at the Burleson Center for details.